 The following FAQ list is intended for incoming transfer students to The University of Tampa.
 The Office of Admissions determines if a student is a freshman or transfer student at the time of a student’s admission.

-Students who are transferring to The University of Tampa in Fall 2021 will be able to register themselves for courses through Workday, UT’s student information system.
+Students who are transferring to The University of Tampa in Fall 2022 will be able to register themselves for courses through Workday, UT’s student information system.
 Transfer students will have registration holds placed on their accounts; students must successfully complete a series of modules in order to have this hold lifted.
-These modules will teach them about the Baccalaureate Experience (UT’s general education requirements), how to look up their major requirements, how to look up their transfer credits and how to use Workday to register.
+These modules will teach them about Spartan Studies (UT’s general education requirements), how to look up their major requirements, how to look up their transfer credits and how to use Workday to register.

 Below is a list of frequently asked questions from transfer students regarding their first semester at UT.